cheeks-cloud/flask_Ip/README.md

 ## setup/installation instructions
 * you need to have python installed first
 * you also need pip,and a virtual environment with flask.
-* You can fork te project from My github and clone it to ge all  files .
+* You can fork the project from My github and clone it to ge all  files .

- [Go back to the top]( )
+* you also need to install all packages that i have used like login.mail as you go along with the project [Go back to the top]( )

  ## Technology Used